 What Are Oxygen Absorbers?

-Oxygen absorbers are little packages containing iron.
+Oxygen absorbers are little packages containing iron powder.
 When you put the oxygen absorber (OA) into an airtight container, the oxygen molecules “stick” to the iron.
 OAs can reduce the amount of oxygen in a container to less than 0.01%.
 (1)

 How to Store Food with Oxygen Absorbers